antnmttsc/Pathological_Gaits_Recognition/README.md

 - `LOSO_CV.ipynb`
   The main notebook for training and evaluating deep learning models.
 Uses a Leave-One-Subject-Out Cross-Validation strategy to assess model performance.
 The best-performing model is then trained and saved along with its trained weights.
+  Due to file size limits allowed by github the outputs have been removed, for results refer to `Report.pdf`.

 - `my_app.py`
   A prototype Streamlit web application for local inference.
 Users can upload a `.csv` file, and the app will predict the gait label and display class probabilities.
 It relies on utility functions found in the `Utils` folder and is designed to be run locally (e.g., in VS Code).